nicopoore/dept/react/readme.md

 ## React

+This app is dockerize, you just need to run `yarn dev`

 The exercise consists of building some missing parts on an application to view Spacex’s latest launches, and being able to add them to a “favorite” list to revisit them later.
 Change the REACT_APP_BASE_URL on the .env file depending on the backend url.

 ### Tasks